Next: Files directories and localnames, Previous: Bug Reports, Up: Top [Contents][Index]

 Use an external method, such as scp, which are faster than internal methods.

-Keep the file tramp-persistency-file-name
+Keep the file tramp-persistency-file-name, which is where

 TRAMP caches remote information about hosts and files.
 Caching